 The nonlinear visual is displayed before the linear visual on the screen visual list.
 Nonlinear visual is the default 24-bit TrueColor visual.
-If you prefer gamma-corrected 24-bit TrueColor as your default value, you can modify the order of the visual list by using the tcxconfig command, which is provided in the SUNWtcxow package.
+If you prefer gammacorrected 24-bit TrueColor as your default value, you can modify the order of the visual list by using the tcxconfig command, which is provided in the SUNWtcxow package.
 Refer to the tcxconfig man page for more information.

-Do not run OpenWindows when you run the tcxconfig script.
+Run tcxconfig at the console prompt before starting OpenWindows. .
 Start OpenWindows after tcxconfig has set the linearity you want.

-To display the current default setting, enter tcxconfig without options.
+• To display the current default setting, enter tcxconfig without options.